Skip to Main Content

 Dinner:

-Dinner in our private meeting room.
-Share favorite experiences with new Road Scholar friends during our farewell dinner.
+In our private hotel dining room.
+Share favorite experiences and enjoy camaraderie with new Road Scholar friends during our farewell dinner.

 Evening: